 - High school diploma or its equivalency

-- Associate degree

-- Bachelor's degree

-- Master's Degree
+- Associate, Bachelor's, and Master's degree

 - One academic certificate (either undergraduate or graduate) during their career

 FTA cannot be used for courses or programs leading to a lower or lateral post-secondary credential that is validated in the Soldier's official military personnel record.
 FTA cannot be used to pay for First Professional degrees (i.e., doctoral degrees, juris doctorates).